medialab/minet/docs/cli.md

 examples:

 .
-Extracting raw text from a `minet fetch` report:
+Extracting text from a `minet fetch` report:
     $ minet extract report.csv > extracted.csv

+.
+Extracting text from a bunch of files using a glob pattern:
+    $ minet extract --glob "./content/**/*.html" > extracted.csv

 .
 Working on a report from stdin:
     $ minet fetch url_column file.csv | minet extract > extracted.csv